Labiaplasty Perth

 How is labiaplasty performed?

-Labiaplasty surgery can be performed using either general anaesthesia or local anaesthesia.
-The surgery usually takes about an hour.
+Labiaplasty surgery can be performed under either general anaesthesia or local anaesthesia, with the procedure typically taking about an hour.

-Various techniques are used in labiaplasty practice.
-The ‘Wedge Procedure’ keeps scars on the inside as much as possible/ The ‘Trim Procedure’ trims the front of the labia away – with a longer scar.
-The most common labiaplasty technique is the ‘Trim Procedure’, where we trim away the excess tissue with a scalpel.
-Both methods have their advantages and disadvantages which will be discussed at the time of consultation.
+Several techniques are employed in labiaplasty.
+The ‘Wedge Procedure’ aims to keep scars on the inner side of the labia as much as possible.
+The ‘Trim Procedure’ involves removing the front portion of the labia, resulting in a longer scar.
+The most commonly used technique is the ‘Trim Procedure’, where excess tissue is removed with a scalpel.
+Both methods have their respective advantages and disadvantages, which will be discussed during the consultation.

 Recovery from labiaplasty

-After labia reduction surgery, it’s common to have some swelling and a little pain.
-These symptoms should get better in the days and weeks after your surgery.
+After labia reduction surgery, mild swelling and discomfort are common.
+These symptoms typically improve in the days and weeks following the procedure.

 We use stitches that dissolve on their own within three to four weeks.

-The scar is well hidden within the naturally wrinkled tissue of the labia minora.
+The scar is typically well concealed within the naturally occurring folds of the labia minora.

-After your labiaplasty, you can usually return to work in a few days.
-However, we advise waiting a few weeks before having sexual intercourse again.
+After labiaplasty, most individuals can return to work within a few days.
+However, it is advisable to wait several weeks before resuming sexual activity.

 Phalloplasty Perth